svdoever/svdoever.github.io/src/pages/XM_Cloud_first_steps_on_building_rederings_with_Nextjs.md

 ![](XM_Cloud_first_steps_on_building_rederings_with_Nextjs/r4o20amc4204.png)

-Strange thing is that if I remove the component and drag it on the page again, I don't get the same experience as the `Rich Text` component where a datasource is automatically created (like we configured on `Serge Text` as well), but I'm presented with an "Assign content item" popup with the locartions where I can create the datasource:
+Strange thing is that if I remove the component and drag it on the page again, I don't get the same experience as the `Rich Text` component where a datasource is automatically created (like we configured on `Serge Text` as well), but I'm presented with an "Assign content item" popup with the locations where I can create the datasource:

 ![](XM_Cloud_first_steps_on_building_rederings_with_Nextjs/r4o7amc474.png)

-And when I select `Data` (as the `Data` folder under the page I'm editing):
+And when I select `Data` (this is the `Data` folder under the page I'm editing):

 ![](XM_Cloud_first_steps_on_building_rederings_with_Nextjs/r4o9amc494.png)